mapado/generator-mapado/README.md

 # Yeoman Mapado generator

-A [yeoman](https://yeoman.io/) generator to generate Mapado base skeleton for an library.
+A [yeoman](https://yeoman.io/) generator to generate Mapado base skeleton for a library.

 ### Usage